 Each peer communicates only with one parent (per overlay) and provides service to a number of children such that a “tree” topology is always maintained (in an overlay).
 The advantages of this solution are: closely resembles original IP multicast ideas and low management overhead.
 The disadvantages are: highly vulnerable to disruption under dynamic environments and low resource utilization.
 Example applications are ALMI, NICE and ZigZag (single tree protocol) and SplitStream, Bullet and MDC (multiple tree protocol).

-Another technique is inter-overlay optimization based scheme, in which resources can join multiple overlays simultaneously.
+Another technique is inter-overlay optimization based scheme (Figure 3), in which resources can join multiple overlays simultaneously.
 The objectives are to (1) improve global resource utilization of a live streaming network and then distribute traffic to all physical links evenly; (2) assign resources based on the peers’ locality and delay; (3) guarantee link quality by using the nearest peers, even if they belong to different overlays; and (4) balance the load among members within the group.
-The following figure shows the inter-overlay optimization scheme.